rs3lab/SynCord/docs/artifact.md

 All the listed benchmark shows total throughput as well as breakdown throughput for fast and slow cores.
+You can verify AMP policy is working by comparing the throughput between fast and slow cores.
+The slow cores' throughput should be restricted and the fast cores' throughput increases.

 <br>
 ### Guide D